mrbrightsides/smarttourismchain/README.md

 - Designing the UI for reservation and admin panels
 - Creating landing page and token logo
-- Branding "SmartWisataChain" and "RANTAI"
+- Branding "SmartTourismChain" and "RANTAI"
 - Data-informed design decisions based on insights from user behavior, keyword trends, and tourism service gaps

 📊 Source data collected via: